Nabil Gabol: Lyari unrest

-Controversies
+Legal affairs

-In August, 2018, he physically attacked an individual passenger at Karachi airport, which sparked widespread coverage in the media.
+In August, 2018, he physically attacked an individual passenger at the Jinnah International Airport in Karachi, which sparked widespread coverage in the media.
 Gabol also issued threats of severe repercussions against the individual.
 Gabol claimed that the person in question was persistently hurling profanities at Pakistani politicians.

-In March 2020, police filed an attempted murder case against Gabol for purportedly assaulting and shooting at the residence of the chairman of the Fishermen’s Cooperative Society.
+In March 2020, Sindh Police filed an attempted murder case against Gabol for purportedly assaulting and shooting at the residence of the chairman of the Fishermen's Cooperative Society.
 The complainant alleged that Gabol forcefully took a firearm from the guard at the chairman's residence and issued death threats.

 In April 2023, Gabol sparked outrage with misogynistic remarks, stating, "If rape is imminent, just enjoy it."
 In response, the PPP issued a show cause notice to Gabol.

+In popular culture

+A character named Jameel Jamali, which Gabol believes is inspired by him, is portrayed by actor Rakesh Bedi in the Indian spy action thriller duology Dhurandhar and Dhurandhar: The Revenge, which is based on Lyari gangwars and Operation Lyari.

+Gabol does not seem to be happy about this portrayal.
+He has come out against the characterization and has called it false.
+He has gone to the extent of claiming to make a sequel to Dhurandhar, by the name of "Lyari ka Gabbar".